keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

     keptn configure monitoring dynatrace --project=sockshop
     ```

+    NOTE: if you are using Keptn 0.6.0 instead of 0.6.1, you will also have to apply the following ConfigMap by executing the following command from within the `examples/onboarding-carts` folder:

+    ```
+    kubectl apply -f lighthouse-source-dynatrace.yaml
+    ```

+    ```yaml
+    apiVersion: v1
+    data:
+      sli-provider: dynatrace
+    kind: ConfigMap
+    metadata:
+      name: lighthouse-config-sockshop
+      namespace: keptn
+    ```

 1. *(Optional)* Configure custom SLIs for the Dynatrace SLI provider as specified in `sli-config-dynatrace.yaml`:

     ```console